Stochastic trace estimation for parameter-dependent matrices applied to spectral density approximation: Randomized trace estimators for parameter-dependent matrices

-\begin{remark} A variant of \refthm{thm:hutchinson} can be derived when assuming that $\mtx{B}(t)$ is SPSD and nonzero for every $t \in [a, b]$.
-After dividing both sides of \refequ{equ:moment-bound-hutchinson} by $\Trace(\mtx{B}(t))$, one can apply the remaining steps of the proof to deduce that
+\begin{remark} We note the following: \begin{enumerate} \item A variant of \cref{thm:hutchinson} can be derived when assuming that $\mtx{B}(t)$ is SPSD and nonzero for every $t \in [a, b]$.
+After dividing both sides of \cref{equ:moment-bound-hutchinson} by $\Trace(\mtx{B}(t))$, one can apply the remaining steps of the proof to deduce that